phpearth/docs/faq.md

----
-title: "Frequently Asked PHP Questions"
+# Frequently Asked PHP Questions
-permalink: "/faq/"
----

 The following collection is a community driven project of qualified and unbiased answers to most frequently asked questions about PHP.